autosimtrans/autosimtrans.github.io/shared.md

 At test time, the systems are expected to receive different file formats based on the system types.
 For text-to-text translation systems, the inputs are streaming source text (including gold transcripts and ASR results) and the outputs are corresponding simultaneous translation results.
 For speech-to-text translation systems, the inputs are speech audio files and the outputs are corresponding simultaneous translation results.

-#### Platform

-Please redirect to [Baidu AI Studio](https://aistudio.baidu.com/aistudio/competition/detail/18?lang=en) for dataset and submission.

-#### Tutorial for docker submission

-It's not trivial to evaluate a simultaneous system as we cannot release the test data like offline translation tasks.
-Participants are required to upload the systems as a Docker image, along with their own implementation of specific APIs for input and translation output.
-We will evaluate all the submissions on our environment.
-We will provide an example implementation which will also serve as the baseline system.

-Please refer to the [tutorial](https://autosimtrans.github.io/tutorial) page if you need help to convert your model to docker image, or train in docker container.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mermaid/8.0.0/mermaid.min.js"></script>
 <script>
 mermaid.initialize({startOnLoad:true});